brookchuang1111/brookchuang1111.github.io/_draft/2024-07-22-cooperative-multiplayer.md

 While each player will likely have different rewards, the rewards are iid and the regret will therefore be the same across all players.
 This paper uses the the suggested lower regret bound $O(logT)$ for the multi-player decentralized learning algorithm with the same regret order.

+*INSERT ASYMMETRY*

+---

 ## Main Results

+### The UCB Index
 To maximize the cumulative rewards we define the *UCB index, also known as the Upper COndifence Bound for each joint action.
 The player's objective is to pull the largest UCB index as often as possible.
-For each player $i$ we can deifne the UCB index as,
+For each player $i$ we can define the UCB index as,

 $$\tag{2} \eta^i_a(t) = \begin{cases}
       \infty & \text{if } \eta_a(t) = 0, \\